 It is possible to link the Rubicon Falls and Aqueducts walks together.
 This would create a long day, ideally completed with two vehicles, one at either end of the trail.

-Follow the trails to the 15,000ft Siphon Bridge
+Follow the heritage walk to the 15,000ft Siphon Bridge

 -- HOW TO GET THERE --